Friedrich Ebert Foundation and Sarajevo Open Centre

 Equality Academy is intended for:

-- Town councillors of the Council/Committee in Bosnia and Herzegovina
+- Municipality and town councilors of the Councils/Committees in Bosnia and Herzegovina

-- Head of municipality in Bosnia and Herzegovina
+- Head of municipalities in Bosnia and Herzegovina

 - Members of political parties in Bosnia and Herzegovina, who are interested in strengthening of individual capacities and working on identification and implementation of concrete solutions that will improve gender equality and position of unchartered groups in their local community and our society.

-The Equality Academy is consisted of three modules; lectures, workshops, discussions and meetings with representatives from civil society organizations.
-Lecturers have experience in political practice, but they are also members of international organizations and NGO organizations from B&H and region.
+The Equality Academy is consisted of four modules.
+Each module is consisted of lectures, workshops, discussions and meetings with representatives of civil society organizations.
+Lecturers have experience in political practice, but they are also members of international organizations and NGO organizations from B&H and region as well as media.

 When you apply to the Equality Academy you are obligated to participate in every module.